 4.1.4 The authors have described an ELISA assay, however the Reed & Muench method is for calculating Tissue-culture infectious dose (TCID50).
 It is not completely clear how the ELISA results translate to the Reed & Muench calculation - is the ELISA output Binary (a well is infected or not-infected) - which would make sense for the TCID50 calculation, or analogue - a well can be more or less infected?
 This section just needs rewording in order to clarify this - some guidance for the reader on typical infected or mock A450-600 values could also be beneficial.
 We apologize for the confusion.
 The ELISA output was interpreted as a binary (infected or uninfected) based on the amount of p24 compared to the background signal detected in the negative control or mock wells.
 We have edited the protocol to clarify this.
 Discussion: The method used can suffer from some sensitivity issues, however the material produced for the qRT-PCR or peak height comparison is also usable for other approaches such as bulk sequencing of individual clones.
 Other approaches could be discussed briefly in the discussion section.
 This point was added to the discussion as follows:

-“The PCR products produced for RT-qPCR and Sanger sequencing can also be use with other methods to determine viral ratio such as bulk sequencing of individual clones 12,13, HTA 4,7,17,19, or oligonucleotide ligation assay (OLA)38.
-Filming comments: I understand the authors need to be selective in the aspects of the paper chosen to film for the paper, but some current omissions would be beneficial if they could be included.
+“The PCR products produced for RT-qPCR and Sanger sequencing can also be use with other methods to determine viral ratio such as bulk sequencing of individual clones 12,13, HTA 4,7,17,19, or oligonucleotide ligation assay (OLA)38.“ Filming comments: I understand the authors need to be selective in the aspects of the paper chosen to film for the paper, but some current omissions would be beneficial if they could be included.
 Some of the features not currently being filmed that could benefit include 5.2.3, 5.3.1, and 6.11.4. (a number of the currently highlighted regions would likely be represented in the final video by slides, rather than filming per se so it may be possible to fit this within the limit).

 We appreciate the reviewer’s concern and suggestion on this matter.
 We have modified the selection of steps to be included in the filming.
 Figures: Fig 1.
 In the fitness assay section, 'Real time PCR' and 'Sequence chromatogram' aren't aligned.
 Fixed Fig 4A.
 It would be beneficial to include the control virus sample on the graph.
 Added Reviewer #3: Manuscript Summary: This manuscript describes a methodology to assess the in vitro replication fitness of mutant HIV-1 strains during mono- and dual-infections.
 The manuscript is clearly written and easy to follow.
 Minor Concerns: 1) Regarding sections 5.2 and 5.3: "RT PCR" abbreviation can be used for both Real Time PCR and Reverse Transcription PCR.
 To avoid confusion, the Reverse Transcription- quantitative PCR described here can be abbreviated as 'RT-qPCR'.
 We have modified the acronym of our method as suggested.